szymoninetum/simple_app/readme.md

 Test your webapp in local webbrowser with this address:
 <pre><code>localhost:12345</code></pre>

-Use a web browser that is on the same system you are working on
+Use a web browser that is on the same system you are working on.

+# HELM
+***

 ### Docker & Docker Compose documentation <br />
 https://docs.docker.com/compose/ <br />